 Baby needs to observe and imitate parents

-It is important to not just sit and feed your child, but rather all come together as a family (even if it is just once a day!) and eat together.
+The point is not to only sit and feed your child, but to come together as a family (even if it’s once a day!) and eat together.

 Parents are establishing the feeding environment and food rules